"After May 8, 1945, Victory day, our section joins Paris and arises on the ground of Les Moulineaux, the current heliport.

 But for us, the rebels of the first hour, had to again do something out of the ordinary.

 The next day, the month of May was soon gone past, the weather was superb, our three Piper Cub flew the great passage.
-There were few people; an American soldier all surprised photographed our flight.
+There were few people; an American soldier photographed our flight.

 The air force, such as the Civil Aviation Authority, sailed in the euphoria of victory.